omid-ahmadpour/BaseValueObject/README.md

-implementation of a base valueobject in c# to support Attribure Base
+implementation of a base valueobject in c# to support Attribute Base